searchspring/competencies/competencies/one-on-ones.md

 ## How do you prove it?

 * Scheduled and in your calendar weekly.
 * You can talk through 2 issues in the past that have been surfaced in one on ones that you have resolved before they became a disaster.
+* You are able to express each team member's goals and what motivates them.

-* You have a 6 month plan to help them in their careers which you reference in your one on ones
+* You have a 6-month plan to help them in their careers which you reference in your one on ones.
+* You have established trust with reports.
+They know it is safe to speak openly with you about their struggles, desires, concerns, etc.
+* You avoid asking questions focused on the business or ongoing projects, and you are responsive when asked about such topics.
+* You ask open-ended questions about the person and allow them to direct the conversation.
+* You can recount a situation where you provided constructive feedback to a team member, and then you discussed actionable proceedings together.
+* You can recount a situation where you inquired about feedback in return, and then you discussed actionable proceedings together.
 * You get good scores in your manager review.
 * You have done 2 one on ones with every member of your team.

 ## How do you improve it?